Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Results

 To further quantify this, we measure the total intensity of the emission associated with this resonance fringe as a function of the excitation polarization angle.
-These results are shown in Fig.~\ref{fig:Fig4}d, where, as a reference for the degree of dipole misalignment, we also plot the corresponding amplitude of the quantum beats extracted from the PL decay (Fig.~S11).
-Indeed, we observe that the related PL signal is strongly suppressed when the laser polarization is aligned with the H/V exciton dipoles, whereas it reaches largest values for multiples of 45$^\circ$, similarly to the amplitude of the observed quantum beats.
+These results are shown in Fig.~\ref{fig:Fig4}d, where, as a reference for the degree of dipole misalignment, we also plot the corresponding amplitude of the quantum beats extracted from the PL decay (Fig.~S16).
+Indeed, we observe that the related PL signal is strongly suppressed when the laser polarization is aligned with the H/V exciton dipoles, whereas it reaches largest values for excitation angles of $\phi=(2n+1)45^\circ$, similarly to the amplitude of the observed quantum beats.
 Notably, even a small $5^\circ$ misalignment can yield up to 50$\%$ of the maximal recorded intensity.
-As evidenced, we show excitation conditions that enable selective coherent preparation of either H- or V-polarized exciton states without altering the polarization of the laser—simply by changing the detuning of the second pulse by approximately 2 meV.
-We verify the robustness of this effect by performing consecutive switching between the $\Delta_2$ detunings corresponding to the excitation of the corresponding H,V exciton states and recording no deviation up to 200 repetitions (Fig.~S12).
+As evidenced, we show excitation conditions that enable selective coherent preparation of either H- or V-polarized exciton states without altering the polarization of the laser, simply by changing the detuning of the second pulse by approximately 2 meV.
+We verify the robustness of this effect by performing consecutive switching between the $\Delta_2$ detunings corresponding to the excitation of the respective H or V exciton states and recording no deviation up to 200 repetitions (Fig.~S17).

-Remarkably, the coherent population of the mostly orthogonal exciton dipole persists over a broad range of excitation angles (Fig.~\ref{fig:Fig4}e), as long as the laser polarization is not finely aligned along or directly in-between the H and V orientations.
+Remarkably, the coherent population of the mostly orthogonal exciton dipole persists over a broad range of excitation angles, as long as the laser polarization is not finely aligned along or directly in-between the H and V orientations.
+This is particularly well-visible in the Fig.~\ref{fig:Fig4}e, where we plot the polarization contrast of exciton emission corresponding to the related resonance fringe F$_\textrm{3}$ as a function of the orientation of the laser.
 We also emphasize that this phenomenon is not limited to the specific quantum dot or micropillar cavity investigated here.
-In principle, one could expect that the reported observations may be partly influenced by possible depolarization mechanisms arising from the scattering of the utilized laser on the investigated microstructure.
-However, similar polarization properties of the three distinct resonance fringes associated with the SUPER excitation of the neutral exciton can be clearly observed for a quantum dot embedded in a planar structure from the same sample (Fig.~S13), demonstrating the robustness of this behavior.
+In principle, one could expect that the reported observations may be partly influenced by possible depolarization mechanisms arising from scattering of the laser on the microstructure.
+However, similar polarization properties of the three distinct resonance fringes associated with the SUPER excitation of the neutral exciton can be clearly observed for a quantum dot embedded in a planar structure from the same sample (Fig.~S18), demonstrating the robustness of this behavior.